 Little by little, under the merciless logic of Cold War interventionism, the new states of Africa, Asia and the Pacific were forced to accept that ‘the obstacles to self-determination were considerably more formidable than had been anticipated’.
 Non-European states found themselves competing on an excruciatingly level legal playing-field against a handful of industrialised ‘sovereign equals’ whose economic dominance – anchored in centuries of exploitation – had emerged unscathed, if not enhanced, from the transition from formal to informal empire.
 Evidently decolonisation on the basis of the pre-existing model of sovereign statehood had simply perpetuated what Bedjaoui called an ‘international law of indifference’, concealing ‘flagrant economic inequalities between States under cover of sovereign equality’.
 There was only one solution: the ‘phantom sovereignty’ of Third World states would ‘remain an institutional mirage’ unless the ‘principle of the sovereign equality’ could be ‘formulated afresh’ and a ‘modern conception of sovereignty incorporating the dimension of economic independence’ brought into being.

-This strategy, in which the form of international personality would be deployed not just to reform the international legal order but to modify the substance of international personality itself, was central to the demand for a ‘New International Economic Order’ (NIEO) that came to a head in 1974 in a series of General Assembly resolutions.
+This strategy, in which the form of international personality would be deployed, not just to reform the international legal order, but to modify the substance of international personality itself, was central to the demand for a ‘New International Economic Order’ (NIEO) that came to a head in 1974 in a series of General Assembly resolutions.
 These sought – radically and, ultimately unsuccessfully – to call into being a raft of new sovereign rights which, though formally universal, were designed specifically to benefit states in the Global South, including the right to ‘restitution and full compensation’ for resources damaged or depleted under colonialism; to ‘preferential and non-reciprocal treatment’ in international trade; and, crucially, to ‘[f]ull permanent sovereignty of every State over its natural resources and all economic activities’.
 In short, this Third World blueprint for the reformulation of the global economy rested on an effort to reformulate the very substance of sovereignty.
 If correct, this observation aligns perfectly with Nesiah’s recent insight concerning the persistence with which the story of the NIEO continues to be told as that of a clash between two rival economic visions: socialism-in-decline on the one hand, and neoliberalism-emergent on the other.
 As Nesiah argues, the effect of this characterisation is to mask the profound degree of racism that underpinned this supposedly technical debate:

 [T]he “colored peoples” of the world … forged solidarities that mobilized their GA [General Assembly] majority to legislate towards alternative futures.
 Racialized fears of this collective force played a constitutive role in neoliberal economic analysis.
 Neoliberalism was not just a set of economic policies that majority white countries advanced; rather, neoliberalism was itself an expression of white supremacy.